tiffdawn15/react-templates/src/ReactNotes.md

 {} tell JSX to treat the code as javascript

 ## Best Practices

 Don't shy away from making breaking things down into smaller components.
 This is important for reusability.

 ## State

 > Use updator functions when you have a reactive piece of code that needs to show
+> Check the `state-demo/commonArrayPatterns.js` for summary

+## Forms

+    - HTML form ele work diffrerntly than other DOM elements in React
+    - Form elements keep some internal state

+    It's convenient ot have a JS fucntion that handles the submission of the for and has access to the data the user entered
+    > Create a controlled form or component.

+- React will be the 'Single source of truth'
+  React contorls:
+  _ what is shown in the form
+  _ react updates a piece of data w/ state as it is typed into the form